HariharRengan/ZenNova/README.md

-# Zennova: Your All-in-One Mental Health Assistant
+# ZenNova: Your All-in-One Mental Health Assistant

 Zennova is a comprehensive mental health assistant designed to support your overall well-being.
 It integrates multiple wellness features to help you maintain a balanced and healthy lifestyle: